BioHarmony-Foundation/KnowledgeBase/Outreach.md

 # Outreach
-It may not enough for our existing communities to do their part.
+It may not be enough for our existing communities to do their part.
 We must continue to educate and spread awareness of what it means to live in harmony with our environment.

 ## Education